Revenue Grants - How to Apply

 Job Description: if the request is for a salary, enclose a job description.

 Accounts: your organisation's most recent audited or independently inspected accounts (full accounts are required, not just a SoFA and Balance Sheet).
-If the accounts show a significant surplus or deficit of income, or high reserves, please explain the reason for this.
+If the accounts show a significant surplus or deficit of income, or high reserves, please explain the reason for this in question 32.
 If the year end date of your accounts is more than 10 months ago, please send up to date management accounts as well as your full accounts.

 It will take up to six months to hear the outcome of your application (though applications that are ineligible, or that are not being taken to full assessment stage, will be notified before this).

-If an application is not signed or is received without accounts or a budget, it may be declined or returned to you unread.
-Please read our guidelines carefully before submitting your application.
+If an application is unsigned or is received without accounts or a budget, it may be declined or returned to you unread.

 We cannot guarantee that your application will go to a particular meeting as this is dependent on the number of applications we receive.